 Ruth Cumming has breast hypoplasia or insufficient glandular tissue (IGT) and as a result struggles to produce a full milk supply.
 She mix fed her first two singleton babies, gradually reduced the formula once they were weaning onto solids, and continued to breastfeed them until they self weaned at 4 and 2 and a half respectfully.
 Then she found out she was expecting twins!
 Here Ruth talks about her journey.
 Her original blog can be found here and she has blogged about breastfeeding her singletons too.
-She is now training to be a Mother Supporter with the Association of Breastfeeding Mothers so she can support others.
+She has trained as a Peer Supporter with the Association of Breastfeeding Mothers so she can support others.

 The last time I wrote about breastfeeding the twins, they were 3 weeks old and things had gotten off to a great start.
 I’m pleased to say that it has continued to go very well for us.
 We’re now coming up to six months on Wednesday, which is quite a bittersweet milestone.
 On the one hand I’m glad that as they start to eat solid food, the amount of formula that we’ll need to supplement my low milk supply will decrease, and that other people will be able to help out with their nutrition intake.
 But on the other hand I enjoy being the centre of their world, and although I’ll still be that for a long time, this marks another step in their journey to independence.
 Don’t get me wrong, I do have days when it’s exhausting and I don’t enjoy it so much, but overall I’m happy to respond to their nutritional and emotional needs in this way and will miss it as they need breastfeeding less over time.
 I plan to let them self wean like the older boys did, so I don’t know how long we’ve got, but I hope quite a while yet.